 Generally it is good practice to register a design as soon as possible after the design to be protected has been finalised.
 However, there are limited circumstances in which it is possible to “test the market” in the UK and Europe by publicly disclosing or selling a product for up to 12 months prior to applying for registration.
 If not administered properly, this approach can have unintended consequences and we therefore strongly recommend that you contact us for advice before relying on the grace period.

-Intentional copying of a design protected by an UK or EU registration is now a criminal offence in the United Kingdom.
+Intentional copying of a design protected by an UK registration is now a criminal offence in the United Kingdom.
 This strengthens the rights conferred by registered designs and discourages companies and individuals profiting from the manufacture (or use) of slavish copies of protected designs.
 In our opinion, this change in the law provides a significant additional commercial reason for applying to register designs.
 It also means that businesses and individuals will need to be extremely careful to ensure that they are not deliberately copying any aspects of a third party registered design given the criminal sanctions for doing so.

 To enable us to file an application to protect your design(s) we need the following information from you: